Willgunter/Discord-Clone/README.md

 - 12/10/2023 + 12/11/2023 + 12/12/2023

     - Had a lot of trouble trying to figure out how to set up all the packages and things I needed to download (Node, Angular, mongoose, express, etc...) on my other computer.
 Thankfully with the help of GitHub Copilot I figured it out in three days and also changed a couple small things in the login screen.
-Will start working on the user object and will figure out how to 1) display users on the side of the screen and 2) attach each message to a user and 3) do login and logout after I finish studying for my last exam.
+Will start working on the user object and will figure out how to ✅✅✅1) display users on the side of the screen and 2) attach each message to a user and 3) do login and logout after I finish studying for my last exam.

+- 12/14/2023
+    - Started to add User object but ran into lots of trouble

+- 12/15/2023
+    - Completed adding User object and got it to display.
+Also did many small things like change text color to make it more readable, threw table borders away, and cleaned up the names of server 1 and server 3.
+Still need to do 2) login and logout and 3) attach each message to a user though (I think switching the order is better) I think I might have already done 3 though thanks to MongoDB I think it was / is an easy process.

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)
 - [GitHub repo of above video](https://github.com/CodAffection/MEAN-Stack-CRUD-Operations)